 If you make this at home, you will soon learn that homemade lo bak go or kue lobak is truly the best.
-I love lo bak go with distinguishing daikon taste and aroma and you can usually achieve this at home or when you dine at restaurants which have a great dim sum.
+I love lo bak go with stronger daikon taste and aroma and you can usually achieve this at home or when you dine at restaurants which have a great dim sum.

 This is an easy and pretty fool-proof recipe that mom gave me and I’ve made it several times since.
 I thought I was in heaven when I had this for breakfast two days in a row !!!!
 I will definitely be making this again very soon.